 There’s so much flavor in each bite because the eggplant and tomatoes are roasted prior to adding them to the sauce and also the addition of California Ripe Olives gives off a complex yet mild taste.

 This Eggplant Caponata is the kind of sauce that’s tastes like it’s made with love.
 It’s easy to make but it does require a few steps to ensure maximum flavor.

 I imagine Italian grandmas with a wooden spoon, stirring and cutting up the tomatoes.
 The California Ripe Olives compliment the sweetness of the ingredients because of their unique flavor, texture, and color.

 One of my favorite cuisines is the Mediterranean one because it’s light and very fresh.
 The olive oil, olives, herbs, garlic.
 Simple ingredients I use in my kitchen frequently.

-With this eggplant caponata sauce recipe, I used to fry the tomatoes and the eggplant before adding it to the sauce, but I decided to roast them first and instantly there was a flavor explosion in my mouth.
+With this eggplant caponata sauce recipe, I used to fry the tomatoes and the eggplant before adding them to the sauce, but I decided to roast them first, and instantly there was a flavor explosion in my mouth.

-It does make a lot of difference because by roasting them, the vegetables caramelize and helps bring out their natural sweetness.
+It does make a lot of difference because by roasting them, the vegetables caramelize and help bring out their natural sweetness.

 I hope you can try this delicious Fish With Eggplant Caponata Sauce at home.
 If you do, please upload a pic on Instagram and tag me @Livingsweetmoments or use the hashtag #LivingSweet.
 I promise to repost it.